InstructCoder: Instruction Tuning Large Language Models for Code Editing: Data Analysis

 \subsection{Scenario Diversity}

 InstructCoder is designed to cover a wide range of scenarios.
-Each instruction is prompted to generate different scenarios where the editing instruction could be performed.
-This approach ensures that the generated samples exhibit greater diversity in terms of codebases and contexts.
-A wordcloud is provided to show some of the scenario domains in our dataset, as illustrated in Figure \ref{fig:scenario_word_cloud}, with each sector referring to a different domain.
+As discussed in Section \ref{sec:scenario-cond-generation}, each instruction was accompanied by different scenarios where the editing instruction could be performed to improve diversity.
+A word cloud is provided to show some of the scenario domains in our dataset, as illustrated in Figure \ref{fig:scenario_word_cloud}, with each sector referring to a different domain.
 The diversity of the dataset is emphasized by the presence of a wide range of domains such as image processing, web development, and cybersecurity.